myafka/HN-API-Docs/README.md

 <h2>Step 3.
 The information about the user</h2>

-To get data about a user, you need the [Users method](https://github.com/myafka/HN-API-Docs/blob/master/README.md#users).
+To get data about a user, you need the [User method](https://github.com/myafka/HN-API-Docs/blob/master/README.md#user).
 In this method, you need to set user ID.
 For example, we can find information about the author of the most popular story.
 His user ID is maxraz.

 Example request: